A Day in the Life with Your Intern

 The math

-That's 12+ hours reclaimed per week.
-For $49/month.
+That's 12+ hours reclaimed per week on a $29/month plan.